CES, The Master’s Programme in Human Rights and Democratisation in the Caucasus

 Structure and Content

 The MA Programme in the Caucasus is an interdisciplinary programme (with legal, political and multidisciplinary components), with duration of 1 year (60 ECTS).
-It is implemented by a consortium of four leading universities in the region: Yerevan State University (coordinator), Taras Shevchenko National University of Kyiv (host university), Belarusian State University (host university), and Tbilisi State University (host university).
-The official languages of the Programme are English and Russian.
+It is implemented by a consortium of six leading universities in the region: Yerevan State University (coordinator), Taras Shevchenko National University of Kyiv (host university), American University in Central Asia (host university), Tbilisi State University (host university), Belarusian State University (associate partner), and Moldova State university (to join in September 2023).
+The official language of the Programme is English.

 First Semester